InventionHome® Product Developer Pens Superhero Story Inspired By Ephesians 6:10-13 from the Bible

 This debut story is Marvin’s first book as a new author.
 Born and raised in Sylacauga, Alabama, his dream has always been to become an entrepreneur.
 The Pray'n Mantis was inspired from his favorite scripture, Ephesians 6:10-13.
 Marvin is looking to expand his universe further than just a novel, potentially attracting investors looking to create new video games, movies, television shows, and other media franchises spawning from the Pray’n Mantis hero.

 For further information and descriptions regarding the book and related media information, please check out https://www.amazon.com/Prayn-Mantis-Marvin-Dean-Harvey/dp/1952320828.
-Companies or investors may also contact the author, Marvin Harvey, at addecut2@yahoo.com or InventionHome at member@inventionhome.com.
+Companies interested in licensing the Pray’n Mantis franchise can contact Marvin at addecut2@yahoo.com or InventionHome at member@inventionhome.com.

 About InventionHome®